 u/n multitude is a community of artists and music historians whose practice is linked to performative and public activities.
-They refer to their works as “political scores” where music offers a space for understanding social and historical conflicts through immediate experiences.
+They refer to their works as “political scores”, where music offers a space for understanding social and historical conflicts through immediate experiences.

 For u/n multitude a “score” therefore can be defined as a sequence of steps which connects the artist, the work and a certain political context in one single statement.
 “Political scores” can be interpreted as something between art and a political gesture.

 In Palace of Culture (2015) u/n multitude refers to the format of the Cultural Palace from Soviet times and their educational activities.
-Working with the local communities of ENEA, the artists’ contribution is structured by the involvement of different amateur clubs: a vocal-instrumental ensemble, a dance and drama studio, etc. u/n multitude themselves also became involved in the amateur culture of ENEA.
+Working with the local communities of ENEA, the artists’ contribution was structured by the involvement of different amateur clubs: a vocal-instrumental ensemble, a dance and drama studio, etc. u/n multitude themselves also became involved in the amateur culture of ENEA.

 The score consisted of four parts:

 September 25, 2015: A dance evening and workshop lead by Anatoly Mikhailovich Mazalova.

 September 27, 2015: A lecture on the self-organised community in ENEA.

 September 29, 2015: A performance by “Marsh Enthusiasts” (together with the restorers of Belarus Pavilion)